 Had to walk from Tadworth in the rain and though I had an umbrella my hair got damp and curly.
 I was so tired and starving I could have screamed.

 Uncle Wim came for the night and loved the garden.
 Dutch Grandma, Grandpa and Aunt Luki arrived later for supper.
 Grandma was my age when she first met Grandpa, 17 - a depressing thought.
 Had a fantastic dinner of fresh salmon.

 Sunshine for the Golden Wedding!!!

 Wim went for a walk on his own around the garden.
-I changed into my new navy and white dress, my lovely pale tights, and hair tied back in a French bow.
+I changed into my new navy and white dress, my lovely new tights, and hair tied back in a French bow.
 At 11 we left for Meares.
-Just wish my skirt wasn't so short - I should have let it down an inch.
+Wish my skirt wasn't so short - I should have let it down an inch.

 Honestly, I adore Meares.
 Not just the house and garden which are perfect in themselves but the fields and farmland all around and Leith Hill in the distance.
 Wim was delighted with the bluebells which grow in carpets along the lane.
 When we got there we all had to cross the garden in a family crocodile to the Caravan (more like a trailer with a tent) where G and G received us with our presents!
 Grandma was wearing the most extraordinary lizard outfit which almost touched the ground.
 Karolina had on the most fabulous white floppy hat.
 Aunt Luki buzzed around taking photos.